theregular/startup/README.md

 ## Post Simon CSS Reflections
 Looking back, me thinking that HTML was cool was a pretty chump move because CSS is even better.
 I feel like HTML is just a way to set up the skeleton of your work, and CSS is like what makes it actually shine.
 This will definitely come in handy as I design the clout app and make it look good.
 Now I know with confidence that I can make it look exactly how I want it to with the aid of Bootstrap and CSS.

+## Post Simon Javascript Reflections
+Wow, I'm honestly baffled with how far we've come and how advanced we've gotten.
+Pure HTML seems archaic compared to the possibilities that the combined forces of HTML, CSS, and Javascript can provide.
+As I mention everytime, I'm very, very excited to see what I can use the combination of these three languages to create and how I can involve them in the startup I'm working on.
+Javascript is definitely much more complex than HTML or CSS, but I'm working on learning its ins and outs so that I can utilize it in my startup and on future projects.
+The way it intertwines with HTML and CSS is fascinating and I hope to use it as I continue on in the CS field.